parrt/autodx/matrix-calculus.md

 \\[ activation(\mathbf{x}) = max(0, \mathbf{w} \cdot \mathbf{x} + b) \\]

+(This represents a neuron with fully connected weights and rectified linear unit activation.
+There are, however, other affine functions such as convolution and other activation functions, such as exponential linear units, that follow similar logic.)

 Let's worry about $max$ later and focus on computing $\frac{\partial}{\partial \mathbf{w}} (\mathbf{w} \cdot \mathbf{x} + b)$ and $\frac{\partial}{\partial b} (\mathbf{w} \cdot \mathbf{x} + b)$.
 (Recall that neural networks learn through optimization of their weights and biases.)
 We haven't discussed the derivative of the dot product yet, $y = \mathbf{f(w)} \cdot \mathbf{g(x)}$, but we can use the chain rule to avoid having to memorize yet another rule.
 (Note notation $y$ not $\mathbf{y}$ as the result is a scalar not a vector.)

 The dot product $\mathbf{w} \cdot \mathbf{x}$ is just the summation of the element-wise multiplication of the elements: $\sum_i^n (w_i x_i) = sum(\mathbf{w} \otimes \mathbf{x})$.
 (You might also find it useful to remember the linear algebra notation $\mathbf{w} \cdot \mathbf{x} = \mathbf{w}^{T} \mathbf{x}$.)
 We know how to compute the partial derivatives of $sum(\mathbf{x})$ and $\mathbf{w} \otimes \mathbf{x}$ but haven't looked at partial derivatives for $sum(\mathbf{w} \otimes \mathbf{x})$.
 We need the chain rule for that and so we can introduce an intermediate vector variable $\mathbf{u}$ just as we did using the single-variable chain rule: